 This is the main symptom.
-People with anorexia lose weight by avoiding fattening foods or even any foods.
+People with anorexia lose weight by avoiding potentially fattening foods or sometimes any foods.
 If you have anorexia, you limit the amount you eat and drink, in order to control how your body looks.
 You may often pretend to other people that you are eating far more than you actually are.
 You may be using other ways of staying thin such as exercising too much.
 You may also have made yourself be sick (vomit), take laxatives, or even take appetite suppressant medicines or 'water' tablets (diuretics).

 If you are a teenager and still growing, you may not lose weight but you may not be gaining it as you should.
 The result will be the same, ie you are under the normal weight for your age and height.

-People with anorexia typically weigh 15% or more below the expected weight for their age, sex and height.
+People with anorexia typically weigh 15% (or more) below the expected weight for their age, sex and height.
 Your body mass index (BMI) is calculated by your weight (in kilograms) divided by the square of your height (in metres).
 For example, if you weigh 66 kg and are 1.7 m tall then your BMI would be 66/(1.7 x 1.7) = 22.8.
 A normal BMI for an adult is 18.5-25.
 Above that you are overweight and below that you are underweight.
 Adults with anorexia have a BMI below 17.5.
 If you are under 18 years of age, normal weight is assessed by using special age-related BMI charts.

-With anorexia, you feel very in control of your body weight and shape.
+With anorexia, you want to feel very in control of your body weight and shape.
 However, with time, anorexia can take control of you.
 After some time it can become very difficult to make healthy, normal choices about the amount and types of food you eat.